blueburncz/BBMOD/docs_src/AdvancedTopics/Rendering/UsingACamera.md

 # Using a camera
-In [Transforming models](./TransformingModels.html) you have learnt that each vertex of a models is first multiplied with the `world * view * projection` matrix before it is drawn on the screen, that the world matrix controls model position, scale and orientation in space and that the view and projection matrices are related to *cameras*.
+In [Transforming models](./TransformingModels.html) you have learnt that each vertex of a model is first multiplied with the `world * view * projection` matrix before it is drawn on the screen, that the world matrix controls model position, scale and orientation in space and that the view and projection matrices are related to *cameras*.